 About Me

 Welcome!
-I am a Ph.D. student in the Department of Political Science at Washington University in St. Louis.
+I am a Ph.D.
+Candidate in the Department of Political Science at Washington University in St. Louis.
 I was previously a Research Fellow for Japan Society for the Promotion of Science.